econoalchemist/COLDCARD-MiddleGround/README.md

 When you are ready to spend bitcoin from your ColdCard air-gapped, it is necessary to create a PSBT.
 You can deposit bitcoin with your ColdCard disconnected but to spend bitcoin, the ColdCard needs to sign the transaction.
 Sparrow Wallet is used to build the transaction based on your deposits and the information you entered when constructing the transaction.

-To create a PSBT, navigate to the `Spend` tab on the left-hand side in Sparrow Wallet.
-There, you can paste the address you are sending to, add a label, enter an amount to send, and choose a miners fee rate, etc. Once you have everything set, click on `Create Transaction`.
-On the next screen, double check the details then click on `Finalize Transaction for signing`.
+To create a PSBT, navigate to the <kbd>Spend</kbd> tab on the left-hand side in Sparrow Wallet.
+There, you can paste the address you are sending to, add a label, enter an amount to send, and choose a miners fee rate, etc. Once you have everything set, click on <kbd>Create Transaction</kbd>.
+On the next screen, double check the details then click on <kbd>Finalize Transaction for signing</kbd>.
 Then you will be asked what you want to do with the finalized PSBT.
-In this case, click on `Save Transaction` and Sparrow Wallet will launch the file explorer.
+In this case, click on <kbd>Save Transaction</kbd> and Sparrow Wallet will launch the file explorer.
 Navigate to the microSD card and save the PSBT there.
 Then safely eject the microSD card.

 <p align="center">
   <img width="315" height="225" src="Assets/Sparrow31.png">